Professor Anna McNamara

 Academic and research departments

-Faculty of Arts and Social Sciences, Surrey Institute of Education.About
+Faculty of Arts, Business and Social Sciences, Surrey Institute of Education.About

 Biography

-Anna McNamara is Director of Internationalisation, Partnerships and Outreach for GSA, previously having been Head of School (Interim), Director of Learning and Teaching and before that Director of Student Experience.
-She is currently working for the Surrey Institute of Education alongside her GSA role.
+Anna McNamara is Director of Internationalisation for GSA, previously having been Head of School (Interim), Director of Learning and Teaching and before that Director of Student Experience.
+She recently enjoyed a year long secondment to the Surrey Institute of Education.

 Anna has published and presented internationally on a range of subjects including leadership and management, crisis-management, acting pedagogies, disability access to the arts and gender empowerment and equity.
 Her international innovation and impact projects include her international Be the Change digital conference, and subsequent book Be the Change: Learning and Teaching for the Creative Industries, bringing together thirty five colleagues globally as co-authors.
-A further international collaborative project on actor training and leadership is due for publication in 2023.
+A further international collaborative project on actor training and leadership Actor Trainers on Acting: for the Twenty-First Century is due for publication by Routledge in 2024.
+Furthermore, an additional edited volume Inspire: Learning for Teaching in Higher Education is being published by Nova, also in 2024.
+A further edited book is underway, titled The Women Who Shaped UK Actor Training.

-Nationally, her fully funded inclusion project supporting over 100 school children and teachers regionally focussed on supporting access for those from backgrounds currently underrepresented in the creative industries training sector, bringing the charity Get Into Theatre into partnership with the Federation of Drama Schools (FDS).
-This work was further developed through a fully funded partnership with the charity The Mousetrap Foundation through workshops with young people with special educational needs and disabilities.
+Nationally, her fully funded inclusion projects have supported over 200 school children and teachers regionally, focusing on enabling access for those from backgrounds currently underrepresented in the creative industries training sector, bringing the charity Get Into Theatre into partnership with the Federation of Drama Schools (FDS).
+This work was further developed through a fully funded partnership with the charity The Mousetrap Foundation/Go Live Theatre through workshops with young people with special educational needs and disabilities.
+Additional outreach and partnership activities have actioned projects with the Big Leaf Foundation, the Eikon charity and local primary and secondary schools and teachers.

 As Director of Learning and Teaching for GSA, Anna oversaw school level curriculum redesign and academic periodic review, initiating school-wide steps to decolonise the conservatoire curriculum and formally embed inclusive practice within all programmes of study at GSA, including the formal incorporation of safe spaces and intimacy coordination across all programmes.
 She also oversaw the redevelopment of all physical and virtual teaching spaces and studios for the school.
 Anna led on the introduction of the school's mental health training and awareness initiatives with Mental Health England and created the GSA People’s Network initiative.
 This initiative actively sought to broaden and diversify GSA’s staff base, welcoming and encouraging applications from individuals who identify as part of or belonging to communities currently underrepresented in our workforce, as well as enabling formal opportunities for developmental placements, mentorships and internships across the school.